-Microsoft (MSFT) Corp. and Advanced Micro Devices Inc. (AMD) declined after reporting quarterly results that fell short of analysts’ predictions as competition from tablets and global economic weakness squeeze sales.
+Microsoft (MSFT:US) Corp. and Advanced Micro Devices Inc. (AMD:US) declined after reporting quarterly results that fell short of analysts’ predictions as competition from tablets and global economic weakness squeeze sales.

 “I don’t think people are expecting a big bounce in terms of PC sales for the fourth quarter,” said Colin Gillis, an analyst at BGC Partners LP in New York.

 Shares of Redmond, Washington-based Microsoft fell 2.9 percent to $28.64 at the close in New York.
 The stock has gained 10 percent this year.

 Sunnyvale, California-based AMD -- the worst performer on the Philadelphia Semiconductor Index this year, with a decline of 60 percent this year -- dropped 17 percent to $2.18, its lowest price since March 2009.
 Marvell retreated 14 percent to $7.57, also the lowest price since March 2009.

 Microsoft’s net income declined 22 percent to $4.47 billion, or 53 cents a share, in the three months through Sept.
 30, it said in a statement.
 That missed the 56-cent average estimate (MSF:US) of analysts polled by Bloomberg.
 Sales fell 7.9 percent to $16 billion, compared with the $16.4 billion average estimate.